The Myth of Why

 "Accessibility is for the blind"

-Most people think that accessibility is only about making products that work with screen readers.
-I was there too.
-My first introduction to accessibility was focusing on contrast ratios, alt text and aria labels.
+Most people think that accessibility is only about making products work with screen readers.
+I was there, too.
+My first introduction to accessibility was focusing on contrast ratios, alt text, and ARIA labels.
+But focusing on code changes for a specific group can make you lose focus on the bigger picture and ultimate goal: universal, inclusive design.
 In reality, you're creating experiences for everyone.
+WCAG guidelines benefit multiple groups and not just end-users or even humans.
+SEO and AI benefit, too.

 Who is included